AmpersandTarski/documentation/syntax/relation.md

 Let's assume that we want to express that any person can only live in one city. ie, *Joe Smith lives in New York* and *Joe Smith lives in Denver* cannot both be true at the same time.

-In relation algebra, we say that the relation is univalent. (every atom in the source concept can only be paired with a single atom in the target concept).
+In relation algebra, we say that the relation is univalent, which means that every atom in the source concept can only be paired with a single atom in the target concept.
 This is modeled as

     RELATION lives[Person*City][UNI]
     MEANING "A person can live in a city."